 This release has introduced geoenrichment tools, a new option when using the extension, the ability to duplicate a mapboard, and the option to sync individual layers.

-- Plus—An in-app purchasing option for commercial-grade access at a low monthly cost to all premium maps and layers in ArcGIS Online and advanced features within the extension.
+- Plus account—An in-app purchasing option for commercial-grade access at a low monthly cost to premium maps and layers in ArcGIS Online and advanced features within the extension.
 Review the Functionality matrix for details.

 - Mapboards—Defining map extents inside others is now easier.
 Mapboards have a tabbed appearance, allowing resizing and positioning similar to those of a web browser tab.

 - Duplicate mapboards—An existing mapboard can now be easily duplicated (copying the geographic extent, page size, and layers as part of the map).
 Duplicate replaces the previous ability to unlock a synced map.
 If you need to make changes to a mapboard's page size, scale, and so on after it's been downloaded, you now make a duplicate of the existing mapboards, and update the new mapboard with your changes.